 room to ensure it’s a safe space for them to move in and out of bed unassisted.

 Don’t rush- There might be an impending new sibling arrival or maybe your little one is turning 2 or you saw a cute bed on sale.
 If your little one is under 2.5 years now is not quite the time.

 If you’re pregnant with your next child and your toddler’s age at the date of arrival is less than 2.5 years, consider a second-hand cot purchase and replace the mattress.
-For those with a child 2.5 years or older and you’re planning to move them before the new arrival – aim to implement the transition 3-4 months before your due date so they don’t feel like they’re being replaced/forced to give up their cot.
+For those with a child 2.5 years or older and you’re planning to move them before the new arrival – aim to implement the transition at least 6-12 weeks before your due date so they don’t feel like they’re being replaced/forced to give up their cot.